KillEdgier/catstructions/docs/daily-tasks/food-and-bev.md

 **Trudy**
     - Trudy has an [automatic and internet-connected feeder](https://fccid.io/2AMVV-FX801/User-Manual/User-Manual-3520637) that dispenses food at 8 am and 8 pm daily.
-    - No action is needed.
+    - No action is needed on your part.

 **Myrtle**
-    - Myrtle has an [RFID feeder](https://www.surepetcare.com/surepetcare/filestream/file-to-stream?file=1914&_gl=1*7e661w*_up*MQ..&gclid=Cj0KCQiAm4WsBhCiARIsAEJIEzXugiRke2mj1Zj_MDXDrLhQgX48NF-MUedxeuLGLC_QtAK8-vAZi7caAq_TEALw_wcB&gclsrc=aw.ds) that needs 2/3 cup Purina Pro Plan daily (either all at once, or 1/3 cup in the morning and 1/3 cup in the evening).
+    - Myrtle has an [RFID feeder](https://www.surepetcare.com/surepetcare/filestream/file-to-stream?file=1914&_gl=1*7e661w*_up*MQ..&gclid=Cj0KCQiAm4WsBhCiARIsAEJIEzXugiRke2mj1Zj_MDXDrLhQgX48NF-MUedxeuLGLC_QtAK8-vAZi7caAq_TEALw_wcB&gclsrc=aw.ds) that needs ⅔ cup Purina Pro Plan daily (either all at once, or ⅓ cup in the morning and ⅓ cup in the evening).
     - To open the feeder, press and hold the large circle button on the back.
 The measuring cup is inside the bag!
     - ![Alt text](/img/myrtle-feeder.jpg)